Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Minimize the Use of Plastics

 Plastics contain hormone-disrupting chemicals such as BPA and phthalates.
-According to studies, even a low dosage of exposure of the body to such chemicals can be significant.
+Studies have shown that even a low level of exposure to such chemicals can be significant.

-Nowadays, plastics are everywhere, and you can’t just eliminate everything.
-However, there are steps to take to eradicate its usage.
+Nowadays, plastics are everywhere, and while you can’t eliminate everything, you can take steps to eradicate their use.

-For example, you can swap plastic containers in storing food and beverage with stainless steel or even glass.
-Replace plastic bags with reusable lunch boxes and plastic cling wrap with the beeswax-coated cloth.
+For example, you can replace plastic containers with stainless steel or glass for storing food and beverages.
+You can replace plastic bags with reusable lunch boxes and cling wrap with beeswax-coated cloth.

-In toys for your children, you can have hardwood blocks or dolls made of cotton than buying plastic ones.
+If you buy your children toys, you can choose hardwood blocks or cotton dolls over plastic ones.

-Finally, research products in the market and check if there are any alternatives available before buying the plastic one.
+Finally, research products in the market and check if any alternatives are available before buying a plastic one.

 Opt for a Fragrance-Free Product

-Perfumes, colognes, and other similar products contain phthalates which can disrupt the hormones in the body.
+Perfumes, colognes, and similar products contain phthalates that can disrupt the body's hormones.

-Companies incorporate fragrance labels on their product.
-However, it is just a marketing style to encourage consumers to patronize the products.
-A fragrance is not necessary to make a product effective.
+Companies incorporate fragrance labels on their products.
+However, this is just a marketing technique encouraging consumers to purchase the products.
+A fragrance is not necessary for a product to be effective.

-It is best to opt for fragrance-free supplies such as personal care, laundry, or cleaning agents.
+Opting for fragrance-free supplies such as personal care, laundry, or cleaning agents is best.

-If you wish to make your rooms smelling fresh and clean, you can open the doors and windows or use a fan.
-You can empty the trash cans and litter boxes instead of using air deodorants.
-Also, you can put fresh flowers of plants inside your home or office or put an open box of baking soda in your fridge.
+You can open the doors and windows or use a fan to make your rooms smell fresh and clean.
+You can also empty the trash cans and litter boxes instead of using air deodorants.
+You can also put fresh flowers or plants inside your home or office or an open box of baking soda in your fridge.

-Your children don’t need excessive cosmetics and healthcare products, even if there are tons of kid-related moisturizers, soaps, and perfumes available in the market today.
+Your children don’t need excessive cosmetics and healthcare products, even though many kid-related moisturizers, soaps, and perfumes are available today.

 These products can only contain various endocrine disruptors, which can soon cause skin irritation, asthma, and allergies.

-Children might find these products smooth and good-smelling, irresistible, but don’t buy these products and leave that baby skin as is.
+Children might find these products irresistible because they are smooth and good-smelling, but don’t buy them; leave your baby's skin as is.

-In sum, the fewer products you use for your baby, the better.
-You can also check the Environmental Working Group’s Skin Deep Cosmetics Database for the complete list of recommended lotions, soaps, and sunscreens for your children.
+The fewer products you use for your baby, the better.
+You can also check the Environmental Working Group’s Skin Deep Cosmetics Database for your children's recommended lotions, soaps, and sunscreens.

 Use Homemade Beauty Products